Hierosoft/PrintableTabletopMappingKit/README.md

   * click File, "Export As Image,"
   * Choose a location and name (make sure "Draw Tile Grid" is unchecked)
   * Normally you can uncheck "Use current zoom level," but if you zoomed for screen use, (such as for display on screens, or if you are printing smaller than 1 grid square per inch) you can check it if you have zoomed out to an acceptable scale (for example, if you use a 64x64 tileset, the synthetic grid lines are spaced by 128px--so if you plan to scale it down later so there are 6 grid lines per inch, you can zoom to 50% with this option checked you still get 384 dpi and a much lower file size than if unchecked).
-  * Open the image you saved in a different program (IrfanView recommended for Windows, , then print using that program.
+  * Open the image you saved in a different program (IrfanView recommended for Windows, Gwenview or Okular for Linux--Ctrl P then Properties to see size), then print using that program.

 ### Tips
 #### Using the ptmk tileset with Tiled Map Editor